Lanhydrock Respryn Ramble

 Go through the first red gate and turn right along Newton Lane.

-At the end of Newton Lane you'll find yourself at the bottom of the Beech Avenue, which leads to Lanhydrock House through spectacular organic parkland.
+At the end of Newton Lane you'll find yourself at the bottom of the Beech Avenue, which leads to Lanhydrock House situated within the historic parkland.
 Turn right down the hill.
 This stretch is fantastic for wild garlic which flowers between April and June.

 As you near the end of the road you will see horse chestnut trees on your left, a family favourite for conkers in September and October.
-Cross the road, heading through the red gates onto Station Drive.
-Walk past the building, Station Lodge, and take the track to the right.
+Cross the road, through the red gates onto Station Drive.
+Walk past Station Lodge and take the track to the right.
 Go over the wooden footbridge back into Respryn car park.

 Ways you can help